EOEPCA/calrissian-image/README.md

 # calrissian-image

-This repository contains the dockerfile for building a calrissian image fro EOEPCA+
+This repository contains the dockerfile for building a calrissian image for EOEPCA+

 The main differences from the official calrissian image: